robisoniv/stable-seas/docs/SYSTEM.md

 - Dependent Libraries and Frameworks
 - System security

 ## Site Structure

 Broadly, the Stable Seas site is structured as two views of the data and maps based on the same template interface: "Issue Areas" and "Regions".
 This enables users to view findings through a substantive and geographic lens, respectively, depending on their interests.
-While these two sides of the site share much interactivity, in the development process they were broken into more-or-less separate sides with separate data sources and load scripts.
+While these two sides of the site share many design patterns, in the development process they were broken into more-or-less separate sides with separate data sources and load scripts.
 This made development a bit easier but incurred some technical debt; it is recommended that in future iterations of the site both sides leverage one `main.js` file, for example, so updates to the code are reflected site-wide and don't have to be replicated on the other side.

 The site's backend is a flat file system - development of a more sophisticated content management system was beyond the capability of the initial implementation team.
 Integration with a CMS such as Drupal could make content updates much easier, but will require a significant investment of time to replicate the existing interface and functionality; as such, it is not the team's priority.

 ### Directory Structure
 *Cleaned of most specific filenames*